Ngorongoro Crater and Serengeti Safari

 Back in camp, a delicious gourmet dinner awaits, after which you turn in exhausted from the creative energy expelled during the 12 hours of solid photography.
 You will wake only to do it all again the following day!
 2 full days in the crater is a total of 24 hours of safari driving and photography.
 The crater is only 19km (or 12 miles) in diameter, so after 2 full days, you will have captured its bounty and driven every road but because of the light, angle, mood and subject material, in just 2 days you will build an incredible photographic portfolio.
 Where else can you be guaranteed a photographic portfolio in just 2 days?

 This is the only and first Tanzania photo safari to make the crater a real focus (as opposed to just blowing through on route to the Serengeti) and it’s the first specialised small group photography tour to visit the crater in the off-peak season.
-This means that it will yield photo results that are unique and different.
+This means that it will yield photo results that are totally unique and different.

 ngorongoro crater photo safari - lion cubs